-The Trust's housing properties were valued as at 30 June 2015 by independent professionally qualified valuers who hold a recognised professional qualification and have experience in the properties valued.
+The Trust's housing properties were valued as at 30 June 2015 by independent professionally qualified valuers who hold a recognised professional qualification and have experience in the properties valued, with subsequent valuations carried out on certain properties in August 2018, June 2023 and October 2023.
 The Trustees review the valuations performed by the independent valuers for financial reporting purposes.
-The trustees have concluded that there is no need to obtain an updated valuation as at 30 June 2023 as there has been no significant change in the condition of the housing properties or the social housing market in Jersey.
-The new property at Venetia House has been revalued as at 30 June 2023.
+The trustees have concluded that there is no need to obtain an updated valuation as at 30 June 2024 as there has been no significant change in the condition of the housing properties or the social housing market in Jersey.